-Remember: You only have carbohydrate depots in the body for a 1 -1½ hours of running.
-If you completely empty your carbohydrate depots, you hit the “wall” so you need to intake energy during the race before this happens and also keep a proper pace during all the race.
+Remember: You only have carbohydrate depots in the body for 1 -1½ hours of running.
+If you empty your carbohydrate depots completely, you hit the “wall” so you need to intake energy during the race before this happens and also keep a proper pace during the race.

-On average, a maximum of 60 grams of sugar (glucose) and 1 liter of fluid per hour can be take in to your system.
-This corresponds to a maximum of 3 gels / bananas / and 3-4 cups water per hour.
-In warm environment, the body will absorb less sugar.
+On average, a maximum of 60 grams of sugar (glucose) and 1 liter of fluid per hour can be taken into your system.
+This corresponds to a maximum of 3 gels/bananas / and 3-4 cups of water per hour.
+In a warm environment, the body will absorb less sugar.

 Do you want gels, bars or bananas?
 You can consider these questions below in choosing energy products: